SBA Loan Down Payment: The Essential Guide

 SBA lenders often require a down payment on SBA loans because it demonstrates financial responsibility and a willingness to share some risk of the loan.
 When you make a down payment, you put some “skin in the game” and show that you’re invested in paying off the loan.

 The SBA also prefers working with small business owners who can put some of their own equity into the loan.
 The SBA refers to the down payment as “the equity injection.”
-When you create an equity injection, all three parties – the SBA, the lender, and the borrower – all share some risk.
+When you create an equity injection, all three parties – the SBA, the lender, and the borrower – share some risk.

 Can I get an SBA Loan without a down payment?